-- 4.1 Upon receiving a complaint, the Director of Governance and External Engagement will appoint a Complaint Secretary. - 4.2 Upon appointment, the Complaint Secretary will consider whether additional information or detail from the complainant is required and if so may ask the complainant for further details or information. - 4.3 The Complaint Secretary will refer the matter to a Preliminary Investigation Panel unless: - 4.3.1 The complaint does not raise an allegation of improper conduct against one or more members of the IET; - 4.3.2 The issue (and/or the complainant) should be referred to the police or any other agency, authority or body; and/or - 4.3.3 The issue should be addressed under another procedure of the IET. - 4.4 If one of the matters set out in 4.3.1 to 4.3.3 apply and the Complaint Secretary does not refer the complaint to the Preliminary Investigation Panel, the Complaint Secretary will: - 4.4.1 Consider informing the complainant of the decision not to refer the case and the reasons for that; and - 4.4.2 Consider informing the member about the making of the complaint, the decision not to refer the case and the reasons for that. - 4.5 There is no right of appeal from the decision of the Complaint Secretary not to refer a complaint.
+- 4.1.
+Upon receiving a complaint, the Governance and External Engagement Director will appoint a Complaint Secretary. - 4.2.
+Upon appointment, the Complaint Secretary will consider whether additional information or detail from the complainant is required and, if so, may ask the complainant for further details or information. - 4.3.
+The Complaint Secretary will refer the matter to a Preliminary Investigation Panel unless: - The complaint does not raise an allegation of improper conduct against one or more 4.3.1. members of the IET; - The issue (and/or the complainant) should be referred to the police or any other 4.3.2. agency, authority or body; and/or - 4.3.3.
+The issue should be addressed under another procedure of the IET. - 4.4.
+If one of the matters set out in paragraphs 4.3.1 to 4.3.3 apply and the Complaint Secretary does not refer the complaint to the Preliminary Investigation Panel, the Complaint Secretary will: - 4.4.1.
+Consider informing the complainant of the decision not to refer the case and the reasons for that; and - 4.4.2.
+Consider informing the member about the making of the complaint, the decision not Document ID: Disciplinary Regulations 2 to refer the case and the reasons for that.

+4.5.
+There is no right of appeal from the decision of the Complaint Secretary not to refer a complaint.

-5 Preliminary Investigation Panel
+5. Preliminary Investigation Panel